jayjain4554/Distorted-Visual-Sequence-Pattern-Recognition/README.md

 # Distorted-Visual-Sequence-Pattern-Recognition

-A deep learning pipeline for recognizing character sequences from heavily distorted grayscale images, built as a solution to the CIG Problem Statement challenge.
+A deep learning pipeline for recognizing character sequences from heavily distorted grayscale images.

 ---